What is replacement cost?

 The cost of an appraisal can vary dramatically between locations but expect to spend a few hundred dollars at a minimum.

-While not as accurate as the do-it-yourself model, online calculators can help determine your home's replacement value for insurance.
+While not as accurate as an appraisal, online calculators can help you estimate your home's replacement value for insurance purposes, and are more accurate than an estimate using square footage and construction cost.
 Some options are free, while others come with a fee.

 Expert Advice